valvolt/storiz/README.md

 - UUIDs are generated at server start, not game start, making replay attacks somewhat possible.
 A better solution would be to generate UUIDs at each click.

+- Since all assets are stored in the /public folder, forced browsing is possible if resources have predictable names (e.g. 1.jpg 2.jpg etc.).
+Not sure much can be done to prevent this.

 ## ON THE TODO LIST...

 - create user accounts, persist progression in DB (for scoring, storing history of visited tiles etc.)